Google Shopping Management

 How to optimise Google Shopping ads?

 Optimising your Google Shopping ads involves improving your product data and campaign settings to increase performance and get the most out of the channel.
+Some key steps to optimising your Shopping campaigns include:

 - Improving product feed data with clear product titles and descriptions that include relevant keywords.
 A well-optimised feed with accurate categories and attributes helps Google match your ads to the right searches.